Are you a productive blogger?

 You can automate much of your inbound and social media marketing.
 I don’t recommend using software to build links, but you can use tools to analyze trustworthy sites for link building.

-Pybop has a simple five step plan for a productive content strategy:
+Pybop has a simple five step plan for a productivity blog strategy:

 - Content analysis: Does your current content align with your goals?
 Do readers share it on social media platforms?
 Are your inbound links trustworthy, natural and SEO-friendly?

 - Master plan: Consider hiring people to help with market research, market analysis, content creation, distribution and tracking.
-Play with the data to make sure that you are targeting your content correctly.
+And don’t be afraid to use management tools, if they help.
+Play with the data to make sure that you are targeting your blog content correctly.
 Remember to map the steps that you use to create useful content consistently.

 - Execution: Carry out your plan.